knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 ## Dev Environment Parameters

-Hmm, we have a `cache_type` parameter.
-This is meant to override the value that lives in `services.yaml` when we're in the `dev` environment.
+Ok, we have a `cache_type` parameter.
+This is meant to override the value that lives in `services.yaml` whenever we're in the `dev` environment.

 How can we have dev-specific parameters or services in Flex?
 By creating a new `services_dev.yaml` file.
 Copy the parameter, remove it and paste it here.

-Symfony will already load this file in the `dev` environment only.
+Symfony will automatically load this file in the `dev` environment only.

 ## Migrating config_dev.yml

-For the rest of the file... we haven't changed anything!
-These are the original default values.
-So there's a good chance that we can just use the new files without any changes.
+For the rest of the file... we haven't really changed anything: these are the original default values.
+So there's a good chance that we can just use the *new* files without doing anything.

 And yea!
 If you investigated, you would find that the `framework` config is already represented in the new files.
 And the `profiler`... well actually... that's not